RCHG/rchg.github.io/codes/README.md

-Pieces of codes mentioned on the blog, and done by myself
+Pieces of codes I programed and mentioned on the blog

 Ramiro Checa-Garcia, 2018